 The book’s catalog of code smells relate to good practices of object-oriented programming.
 I’m going to start a series that is specific to Objective-C code smells.
 Here’s a tentative list to give you a preview:

-- 9 Code Smells of Preprocessor Use
+- 9 Code Smells of Xcode Preprocessor Macros

 - #imports Gone Wild!
 How to Tame File Dependencies